Canberra

 ArtsNational Canberra welcomes you.

 ArtsNational Canberra offers a yearly program of one hour illustrated lectures by overseas and Australian lecturers, chosen for their communication skills and expert knowledge.
-Occasional half-day sessions (Special Interest Mornings) are also held where topics can be examined in more detail.
+Occasional half-day sessions (Special Interest Mornings) offering additional lectures, are also held for a separate fee.

 Regular newsletters provide information on lectures, speakers and other activities.